 MD (Res) Scholarship 2019: Cate Bailey; King’s College London

-Project Title: Experiences, understanding and conceptual models in patients with functional neurological disorders: a qualitative and quantitative study.
+Project Title: Experiences, agency and explanatory models in patients with functional neurological disorders: a qualitative and quantitative study.

 Supervisor: Dr Timothy Nicholson, Dr Norman Poole, Professor Thomas Craig, Dr Virginia Eatough

 This study will explore how people diagnosed with Functional Neurological Disorders (FNDs) explain and make sense of their experiences.
 FNDs occur when a person develops neurological symptoms (such as weakness, numbness, tremors or seizures) which are not caused by neurological disease.
 This means that there is a problem with the functioning of the neurological system, but no identifiable structural, biochemical or electrical diseases such as a stroke or multiple sclerosis to account for the symptoms.
 FND symptoms are common and treatable, though remain poorly understood and are associated with high levels of stigma and disability.
 Over time the name for these conditions has changed often – from “hysteria” to “conversion disorder” – and more recently the preferred term has become “functional neurological disorders”.

 Previously, patients were often told that their symptoms were “all in your head” or caused by unconscious psychological trauma.
 However, recent research advances have contributed to explanations which incorporate the mind, brain and the body.
 Clinicians who work with people who have FNDs are increasingly trying to develop explanations which incorporate biological, psychological and social factors (often termed bio-psycho-social), in keeping with other medical conditions.
 Part of the assessment process involves demonstrating the reversibility of symptoms, ie: that the affected area can function normally under certain circumstances, which can engender hope in the potential for recovery and engagement in treatment.